dicama/dicama/README.md

 ### The MONK App Ecosystem
 Our modular framework aims to provide modularity and openness for developments, while at the same time ensuring data sovereignty for users.
-Contributions thereby may include but are not limited to the integration of 3rd-party modules to the <a href="https://github.com/dicama/monk-modules">MONK Modulestore</a> (via PRs), developments for our <a href="https://github.com/dicama/monk-app">MONK-App</a> and involved packages (via PRs), bug fixing, beeing an excellent community member and help filing issues either for <a href="https://github.com/dicama/monk-app/issues">MONK-App</a>/<a href="https://github.com/dicama/monk-modules/issues">MONK-Modules</a> or providing valuable feedback in any sense.
+Contributions thereby may include but are not limited to the integration of 3rd-party modules to the <a href="https://github.com/dicama/monk-modules">MONK Modulestore</a> (via PRs), developments for our <a href="https://github.com/dicama/monk-app">MONK-App</a> and involved packages (via PRs), bug fixing, community work by filing issues either for <a href="https://github.com/dicama/monk-app/issues">MONK-App</a>/<a href="https://github.com/dicama/monk-modules/issues">MONK-Modules</a> or providing valuable feedback in any sense.

 #### Contributing with MONK-modules: